proxima-k/fg-car-racer/README.md

 Additional details:
 - There's currently only 1 main menu scene and 3 game scenes.
 They are located in the [Assets/Scenes](https://github.com/proxima-k/fg-car-racer/tree/main/Assets/Scenes) directory.
 - The project is structured in a way which you can start playing in whichever scene you load
-    - As long as the scene contains RaceTrackTileMap and some other stuff (EDIT THIS)
+    - If you are starting the game in one of the game scenes instead of the main menu scene, the game scene needs to have a game manager prefab that contains settings you can alter like _**game mode**_ and _**number of laps to win**_.
-    - If you are starting the game in one of the game scenes instead of the main menu scene, the game scene needs to have a game manager prefab that contains settings you can alter like game modes, and number of laps to win.
-(EDIT THIS)
+    - Otherwise, the game will start with the default settings defined within the script.

 ### Player Controls
 There are currently two modes in the game: **One Player**, **Two Player**